 Bodyguard Betrayal: Happens in the sixth game, when Chaud reveals his true identity and arrests Mayor Cain right as he orders him to arrest Lan.

-Bonus Boss: Bass's final form in every game, ProtoMan in 3 and 6.
+Bonus Boss: Bass' final form in every game (and ALL of his forms after Battle Network 3), ProtoMan in 3 and 6.
 6 also has The Count, who was cut out of the English version, though arguably he was more of a secret boss.
-PharoahMan, and ShadowMan in 1, PharoahMan (again), NapalmMan, and PlanetMan in 2, DarkMan, YamatoMan, and Serenade in 3, and the souped-up recycled bosses in the bonus dungeons of the others.
+PharoahMan and ShadowMan in 1, PharoahMan (again), NapalmMan, and PlanetMan in 2, DarkMan, YamatoMan, and Serenade in 3, and the souped-up recycled bosses in the bonus dungeons of the others.
 Later games also have Lan and MegaMan fighting souped-up versions of the Final Boss as well.

 Bonus Dungeon: Starting with the second game, we have the WWW Area, the Secret Area, Murkland (a sort of cyber-Hell), Nebula Area, and the Graveyard.